 In California, determining fault for a car accident is necessary before you can file a claim, as the state abides by a fault-based car insurance law.
 You or your attorney will have to determine who is liable, or legally responsible, for your crash based on the cause of the accident.

 Depending on your crash circumstances, liable parties could include another driver, the entity responsible for the roadway, or a car or vehicle parts manufacturer.
+Most car accidents are caused by driver negligence.
+This would point to the driver being held liable through his or her car insurance provider.

 Car accident causes may include: